dvarkless/sc2_replay_converter/README.md

 ```

 #### *_winprob tables:
+> [NOTE]
-![NOTE] This tables are used to train agents to predict game outcome based on
+> This tables are used to train agents to predict game outcome based on
-the available information.
+> the available information.

 ```sh
 game_id: INTEGER,